xavidop/dialogflow-cx-webhook-go/README.md

 }

 ```
 It is important to notice here that to have a better development experience, we are using `protobuf` structs from the Dialogflow CX SDK.
-This is why we are marshaling and unmarshaling using the `protojson` library.
+This is why we are marshalling and unmarshalling using the `protojson` library.

 ## Deploying your Dialogflow CX Webhook